 Airtable utilizes industry-leading Amazon Web Services (AWS) hosting infrastructure.
 Backups are geo-redundantly replicated across multiple availability zones for data durability.
 Airtable maintains business continuity and disaster recovery plans.
 Components of the disaster recovery plan include multiple site operations playbooks, which are regularly reviewed and rehearsed.
 Airtable implements extensive service monitoring, and our operations team is on call 24x7x365.

 Within the Airtable product, collaborator permissions can be managed at the workspace level or the base level.
 These permissions allow you to control who you share a workspace or base with and whether they can modify the workspaces or bases that you’ve shared with them.
-Airtable also enables to you to restrict access to a base or view share link with a password or with an email domain.
+Airtable also enables you to restrict access to a base or view share link with a password or with an email domain.

 Airtable also provides record-level revision history that shows a visual activity feed of the changes made to each record.